kxxjxxl/react-native-google-maps/README.md

 This is an example of google maps SDK integration for react-native project.

-**Warning**: ReactNativeGoogleMaps is a proof of concept, if you have problems or feature requests, please open an issue.

 # Requirements
 - React Native 0.4.4 or compatible